callumlocke/join-table/README.md

 #### add(left, right)

-Adds a pairing and returns the table.
-Has no effect if this exact pairing already exists.
+Adds a pair and returns the table.
+Has no effect if this exact pair already exists.

 #### remove(left, right)

-Removes a pairing and returns the table.
-Has no effect if this exact pairing does not exist.
+Removes a pair and returns the table.
+Has no effect if this exact pair does not exist.

 #### has(left, right)

-Checks if a pairing exists and returns `true` or `false`.
+Checks if a pair exists and returns `true` or `false`.

 #### clear()

-Removes all pairings
+Removes all pairs

 #### getRightsFor(left)